supahfox/VRCBannerSystem/Readme.md

-﻿# VRChat Image Downloading Examples
+﻿# VRCBannerSystem

 This is a Unity Example Project that demonstrates some ways that remote images can be downloaded using Udon in VRChat Worlds.

 ## Getting Started

-Clone or Download this project and open it up in Unity 2019.4.31f1.
+Clone or Download this project and open it up in Unity 2022.3.22f1.

 ## Gallery Example